blinkfeed-ai/website/src/app/privacy/privacy-policy.md

 - To verify user status through Stripe API.
 - To synchronize emails with your email provider and store them locally.
-- To process parts of emails via OpenAI to provide AI-generated responses.
+- To process parts of emails via OpenAI to provide AI-generated summaries and responses.

 ### 3.2 For Analytics and Improvement